fbpx

 To find a good internship, you need to use every tool at your disposal.

-First start with one of the most common places you might go to look for an internship, a job board like Indeed on LinkedIn jobs.
-A lot of these sites allow you to filter results based on the kind of opportunity you’re looking for so have a look and see if you can filter by internship opportunities.
+First start with one of the most common places you might go to look for an internship, a job board like Indeed on LinkedIn.
+A lot of these sites allow you to filter results based on the kind of opportunity you’re looking for, location and salary so take a look and see what kind of opportunities are available.

 Ask Your Lecturers For Internships